MadeInAmbrosia/ArtixTUI/DOCUMENTS/CODE_INDENTS.md

 mismatches between Arch and Artix packages are flagged in a TUI checklist, letting the user decide what to migrate.

+### ATA `head -n1` on `pacman -Si` queries
+`pacman -Si networkmanager` returns `Repository: world\nextra` when a package exists in both Artix repos.
+The original `grep Repository | awk '{print $3}'` captured both lines, producing a newline in the version string that created ghost `1.56.1-1 →` entries in the service checklist.
+Fixed with `head -n1`.

 ### ATA systemd timer conversion
 `OnCalendar=` timers are parsed and converted to cron expressions using a lookup table for common patterns (daily, hourly, weekly, monthly) and a time-parser for explicit `YYYY-MM-DD HH:MM:SS` formats.  `OnBootSec=` timers become `@reboot sleep N && command` cron entries.  `OnUnitActiveSec=` timers become background loop scripts launched at boot.
 Monotonic timers without a direct cron equivalent are flagged for manual review.
+Case patterns are quoted to prevent bash glob expansion at parse time (e.g., `"*-*-* 00:00:00"`).

 ### ATA PAM and mkinitcpio conversion
 `pam_systemd.so` references are replaced with `pam_elogind.so` across all